nanomsg/nng/docs/ref/preface.md

 ## Preface for the First Edition

 > Note that some typographical errors originally present in the first
-> addition have been corrected here.
+> edition have been corrected here.

 At the time of this writing, we are wrapping up NNG for its formal 1.0.0 release.